ryantd42/NY-Legislative-Git/2023/S1885A-2023/bill.md

- the prevention, diagnosis or treatment of mental disability and which is subject  to the powers of visitation, examination, inspection and inves- tigation of the department of mental hygiene except for  those  distinct parts  of such a facility which provide hospital service.
-The provisions of this article shall not apply to a  facility  or  institution  engaged principally  in  providing  services  by or under the supervision of the bona fide members and adherents of a recognized  religious  organization whose teachings include reliance on spiritual means through prayer alone for  healing  in  the  practice of the religion of such organization and where services are provided  in  accordance  with  those  teachings.
-No
+ the prevention, diagnosis or treatment of mental disability and which is subject  to the powers of visitation, examination, inspection and inves- tigation of the department of mental hygiene except for  those  distinct

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04610-01-3
+  LBD04610-02-3
- S. 1885  2
+ S. 1885--A  2

- provision  of  this  article  or  any  other  provision  of law shall be construed to: (a) limit the  volume  of  mental  health,  substance  use disorder  services  or  developmental  disability  services  that can be provided  by  a  provider  of  primary care services licensed under this article and authorized to provide integrated services in accordance with regulations issued by the commissioner in consultation with the  commis-
+ parts  of such a facility which provide hospital service.
+The provisions of this article shall not apply to a  facility  or  institution  engaged principally  in  providing  services  by or under the supervision of the bona  fide  members and adherents of a recognized religious organization whose teachings include reliance on spiritual means through prayer alone for healing in the practice of the religion  of  such  organization  and where  services  are  provided  in  accordance  with those teachings.
+No provision of this article  or  any  other  provision  of  law  shall  be construed  to:  (a)  limit  the  volume  of mental health, substance use disorder services or  developmental  disability  services  that  can  be provided  by  a  provider  of  primary care services licensed under this article and authorized to provide integrated services in accordance with regulations issued by the commissioner in consultation with the  commis-